howsoai/howso-engine/CONTRIBUTING.md

 | indices             | Only applicable when `type` is "assoc".
 Value is an assoc of named indices to their expected types.
 | additional_indices  | Only applicable when `type` is "assoc".
 Value should be  similar to `type` values but is defined for all unspecified indices.
 | optional            | The value of this should be a boolean, and this should only be specified for sub-types.
 This will be automatically added to the top level of type hints based on the default value of the parameter.
+| required            | The value of this should be a boolean.
+If used under the type within an 'indices' (assoc), then that index must be present in the parent (assoc).
+If used in a top-level type, that parameter must be specified as a non-null value.

 ### Typing Examples